Chris Luxon v Jacinda Ardern round two: PM, National leader lock horns over Auckland border - NZ Herald

 MPs made to apologise for heckling

-Early into the exchange, Speaker Trevor Mallard demanded MPs Shane Reti, Louise Upston and Simon Bridges reveal themselves for heckling and made them apologise.
+Early into Luxon and Ardern's exchange, the Speaker demanded MPs Shane Reti, Louise Upston and Simon Bridges reveal themselves for heckling and made them apologise.

-The Speaker then told the PM off for forgetting to put her mask back on - and in a panic, Ardern accidentally put Grant Robertson's mask on instead.
+The Speaker then told the PM off for forgetting to put her mask back on - and in a panic, Ardern accidentally put Deputy PM Grant Robertson's mask on instead.
 She then swapped to her own.

 Māori Party co-leader Rawiri Waititi asked about Whanau Ora providers getting access to data for vaccinations.
 Ardern said the Government supported the Ministry of Health in resolving the issue after a further court ruling to the ministry to consider it.